ryman1/keeweb-wiki/WebDAV-Config.md

 To use WebDAV-located file from web app, CORS must be enabled on your server.

+❗ OPTIONS request must work **without** authorization.

 Here's an example of config:

 For Apache:
 ```